Refresh

 1. Why did you decide to start Mailbird?

-Andrea Loubier: My cofounders and I all struggle with email management and productivity at one point or another in our professional careers.
-We observed a successful email client that only work for Gmail and Mac users, it was booming and was acquired by Google.
+Andrea Loubier: My cofounders and I all struggled with email management and productivity at one point or another in our professional careers.
+We observed a successful email client that only worked for Gmail and Mac users, it was booming and was acquired by Google.
 So we decided to build the same for Windows, but today we are solving a bigger information management problem with an overflow of apps to manage our entire lives.
-So we pivoted to focusing on unifying communication on the Mailbird platform.
+According to Microsoft's Exchange documentation, email remains the primary business communication tool, handling over 320 billion messages daily worldwide.
+So we pivoted to focusing on unifying email and apps on the Mailbird platform.
 Email is the greatest invention ever, and we wanted to be a part of a big global market in the business of information exchange and communication.
+Research from Forrester indicates that knowledge workers spend approximately 28% of their workweek managing email, making unified communication platforms increasingly essential for business productivity.

 2. How many people were involved in the initial startup?
 What were their roles?

-Andrea Loubier: 3 of us, me as the CEO, Olsen as the CTO and Michael as the CPO of Mailbird.
+Andrea Loubier: Three of us founded the company: me as the CEO, Olsen as the CTO and Michael as the CPO of Mailbird.
 Then we hired our first two junior developers.
 That was the starting team in the early days, today we are 12 people going strong.
+According to Gartner's startup research, small founding teams of 3-5 technical co-founders have a higher success rate in software development ventures, particularly when combining business leadership with deep technical expertise.
+In my experience building Mailbird from the ground up, having co-founders with complementary skills - business strategy, technical architecture, and product development - proved essential for navigating the complex email client market.

 3. Did you already know there was a market for your product, or did you have to find out?
 How did you go about it?